exogen/node-fetch-har/README.md

 The above options will give you individual HAR entries.
 It’s likely that you’ll want to collect multiple requests into a single HAR log.
 For example, all API calls made while rendering a single page.
-Use the `createHarLog` export to generate a single valid HAR object.
+Use the `createHarLog` export to generate a complete HAR object that can hold multiple entries.

 You can pass the resulting object via the `har` option and entries will automatically be added to it: